Ottawa Rapidz Fold

-Ottawa city council was quick to jump on Rapidz president Robb Hall claiming that this was a coward’s way out of paying outstanding bills which add up to about $30,000 in rent and transportation fees, as well as over $1 million in other debts, cbc.ca reports.
+Ottawa city council was quick to jump on Rapidz president Robb Hall claiming that this was a cowards way out of paying outstanding bills which add up to about $30,000 in rent and transportation fees.
+As well as over $1million in other depts cbc.ca reports.

-The league is disappointed by Hall’s decision to file for bankruptcy, and seeing the success at the gate this year, they were planning on Ottawa becoming a cornerstone franchise in the always choppy waters of Indy Ball.
+The league is disappointed by Hall’s decision to file for bankruptcy and seeing the success at the gate this year they were planning on Ottawa becoming a cornerstone franchise in the always rocky waters of Indy Ball.
 In fact, the league may add another expansion team in Ottawa for next year.

 This comes as no surprise to me.
 The city of Ottawa has continually punished its sports teams.
 There has never been any aid to help struggling teams and the city seems to expect kickbacks instead of being welcoming and giving citizens of the Nation’s Capital professional sports.
 The city has now lost two pro baseball teams and two pro football teams in the last 15 years.